Carine Roitfeld

 Carine Roitfeld ([ka.ʁin ʁwat.fɛld]; born 19 September 1954) is a French fashion editor, former fashion model, and writer.
 She is the former editor-in-chief of Vogue Paris, a position she held from 2001 to 2011.
 In 2012, she became founder and editor-in-chief of CR Fashion Book, a bi-annual print magazine headquartered in New York City.

 Early life and family background

 Roitfeld was born in Paris, France.
 Her father, Yakov Motelevich Roitfeld (in France – Jacques Roitfeld), was born in Belgorod-Dnestrovsky (Bessarabian province), one of five children (four brothers and a sister) in the family of the owner of the grocery and Moscow shop Motel Itsikovich Roitfeld.
-He received his law degree in St. Petersburg, practiced law there, then in Baku and Odessa.
+He received his law degree in St. Petersburg, practiced law there, then in Baku and Odesa.
 In 1923 he emigrated from Russia at the age of 34, moved to Austria, in 1925 then to Germany, and after the Nazis came to power – to Paris.
 He had two children from his first marriage, the second had a daughter, Karina, who was 34 years younger than her older brother.
 Carine Roitfeld herself described her mother as a "classic Frenchwoman", she called her father "an idol", emphasizing that he was always far away.